 Nutrition on tournament day is somewhat ironic in the sense that many dedicated athletes train their butt off and eat according to plan all the time and then once they get to a tournament it all kind of fly’s out the window.

 The typical tournament requires travelling plus an earlier than usual game so you might have to get out of bed earlier than normal.
 This usually means eating fast food for breakfast on the way there.
-Then once the first game is complete the team decides on a restaurant everybody should go to for lunch so you end up having 2 meals you normally never have on a daily basis and then this trend continues as the weekend progresses where essentially all your meals are coming from places you don’t normally eat at.
+Then once the first game is complete, the team decides on a restaurant everybody should go to for lunch so you end up having 2 meals you normally would never have on a daily basis — and then this trend continues as the weekend progresses where essentially all your meals are coming from places you don’t normally eat at.

 Let me ask you something.